rpstreef/tf-cognito/README.md

 Please note the variable ```ignore_changes``` in the ```./main.tf``` file is used to prevent re-deployments from occurring.

+There's no built in support yet for;

+- SNS Email sending and template, instead it uses the built in email support with sending limitations.
+- SMS sending
+- custom AWS Lambda triggers

 ## How to use:

 ```terraform